-The Brinton Museum partners with Science Kids and the Big Horn Audubon Society and offers bird watching events every third Saturday morning year-round and other gatherings.
+The Brinton Museum partners with the Big Horn Audubon Society and offers bird watching events every third Saturday morning year-round and other gatherings.
+Birders meet at The Brinton parking lot at 9 AM.
 Visit our events page or call (307) 672.3173 to learn more.

 The Brinton Museum’s Quarter Circle A Ranch Designated as an Important Bird Area

 To both protect and conserve many important birds, Bighorn Audubon Society, in cooperation with Audubon Rockies, and The Brinton Museum have formed a partnership to designate 620 acres of the Brinton property as an Important Bird Area or IBA.
 IBAs are part of a global conservation strategy that focuses attention on habitats and key bird species.
 Dr. Jackie Canterbury, President of the Bighorn Audubon Chapter, describes the power of such a designation:

 “The IBA designation provides legitimacy to the notion that the Quarter Circle A Ranch is really an important place for birds.
 Birding at the Brinton takes place on the third Saturday of each month and has provided an insight into the birds that depend on the property at some time in their life cycle, and there are many.
 For example, the resident Brown Creeper depends upon the tall cottonwoods, the Sandhill Crane needs the surrounding grasslands and wetlands, and the warblers that flit about like feathered butterflies to breed briefly in the woodlands before leaving for winter grounds from Mexico to South America.
 During our birding events we have identified over one hundred bird species on the Brinton grounds.
 This work has led to the most critical piece of information necessary to designate the Brinton property as an IBA.
 And most importantly, this IBA designation gives birds stakeholder status, a place at the table, in a changing world.